1Computer1/discord.js-frameworks-comparison/README.md

 If the status between the stable release and development version is unknown, assume they are the same (e.g. `✘` instead of `✘ ⇒ .`).
 Features that are partially available as well as notes should be numbered (e.g. `※1` or `✓ †1`) and noted below.
 Notes should refer to the stable version unless explicitly referred to as development version.

+Opt-in features should be labelled as `✓`, do not make a note that they are opt-in.
+Official plugins are to be labelled with a `✓`, along with a note as to where to find them.

 ## Biases